-Threats from severe thunderstorms include: Large hail, Heavy Rainfall (that may lead to flash flooding), Damaging winds, Destructive winds or Tornadoes.
+Threats from severe thunderstorms include: Large (or possibly giant) hailstones, Heavy Rainfall (that may lead to flash flooding), Damaging winds, Destructive winds or Tornadoes.

 Severe thunderstorms represent the most common threat to property and the community throughout the year and are the main type of alert sent by EWN.
 Alerts are issued via Email, App Push Notifications and SMS (and Landline in some areas).